lRomul/argus/docs/source/guides.rst

 * **"loss"** - The loss function value, obtained as *loss.item()*.

-The output structure above is good to know because it is used as a :class:`argus.callbacks.Callback` input and it needs to be parsed in the case of a custom Callback.
+The output structure above is good to know because it is used as a :class:`argus.metrics.Metric` input and it needs to be parsed in the case of a custom metric.

 Customization
 ^^^^^^^^^^^^^